Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 **Supported Entity Types:** All
 <!---**Ghidra Reference (Ignore):** `kcCActorBase::ProcessAction, kcCEntity::OnCommand`-->
 **Usage:** `SetAlarm <alarmId> <durationInSeconds> [--Repeat <numberOfTimesToRepeat>]`
-Any number between 0 and 31 is a valid alarm ID.
+Any number between 0 and 31 is a valid alarm ID, each entity has its own unique alarms.
 The duration of the alarm can be a decimal number.
 The timer will start counting down from the number of seconds given.
 Once the timer reaches 0, it will send `OnAlarm` with the alarm ID provided.